Instinctive drowning response

 The instinctive drowning response is an instinctive reaction that occurs in humans, particularly in non-swimmers, when close to drowning.
 It is focused on attempting to keep the mouth above water to the exclusion of useful effort to attract help or self rescue, and is often not recognized by onlookers.
 The reaction is characterized by lateral arm movements, a vertical posture, tilting back the head, and inability to keep the mouth above the water or talk.
-The suppression of rational behavior by panic can also endanger swimmers attempting to rescue the victim.
+The suppression of self-control by panic can also endanger swimmers attempting to rescue the victim.

 Description

+While distress and panic may take place beforehand, drowning itself is quick and often silent.

+The body reacts to the perceived threat to life with an adrenaline surge that causes hyperventilation, tachycardia, and, in water, often frantic flailing of the limbs.
+The ensuing wasteful expense of energy and oxygen tires the body, which responds by directing blood flow to the vital organs, while the muscles fatigue and leave the body vertical, a harder position than horizontal to hold afloat.

-While distress and panic may sometimes take place beforehand, drowning itself is quick and often silent.
-A person close to the point of drowning is unable to keep their mouth above water long enough to breathe properly and is unable to shout.
-Lacking air, their body cannot perform the voluntary efforts involved in waving or seeking attention.
-Involuntary actions operated by the autonomic nervous system involve lateral flapping or paddling with the arms to press them down into the water in the effort to raise the mouth long enough to breathe, and tilting the head back.
-As an instinctive reaction, this is not consciously mediated nor under conscious control.
+A person close to the point of drowning cannot keep their mouth above water long enough to breathe properly, still less to shout.
+Lacking air, they cannot voluntarily wave or seek attention.
+Involuntary actions performed by the autonomic nervous system without conscious control focus on breathing: The arms flap or paddle laterally in an effort to raise the mouth, and the head tilts back.
+The victim cannot kick their feet, swim to a rescuer, or in some instances even manage to grasp a rope or other rescue equipment.

-The lack of leg movement, upright position, inability to talk or keep the mouth consistently above water, and (upon attempting to reach the victim) the absence of expected rescue-directed actions, are evidence of the condition.
+The lack of leg movement, upright position, inability to talk or keep the mouth consistently above water, and absence of response to any rescue attempt are evidence of the condition.

 Timing

-The instinct takes place for typically no longer than the final 20–60 seconds during drowning and before sinking underwater.
+The instinct takes place for typically no longer than the final 20–60 seconds during drowning and before the victim sinks underwater.
 In comparison, a person who can still shout and keep their mouth constantly above water may be in distress, but is not in immediate danger of drowning compared to a person unable to do so.

 Recognizing drowning

 To an untrained observer, it may not be obvious that a drowning person is in distress.
-The victim may appear to be swimming safely, but the victim is actually within 20–60 seconds of sinking under the surface and thus dying.
+The victim may appear to be swimming safely but actually be within 20–60 seconds of sinking under the surface and dying.

-They extend their arms laterally and press down on the water's surface in order to lift their mouth out of the water.

-When their mouth is above the water, they quickly exhale and inhale instead of calling for help.
-Because of their arm movements and focus on lifting their mouth out of the water, they cannot wave, kick their feet, swim to a rescuer, or grasp a rope or other rescue equipment.
-They may be misunderstood as "playing in the water" by those unfamiliar with drowning, and other swimmers just meters away may not realize that an emergency is occurring.
+When they extend their arms laterally and try to press down on the water's surface in order to lift their mouth from it, then quickly exhale and inhale without calling or waving for help, they may be misunderstood as "playing in the water" by those unfamiliar with drowning, and other swimmers just meters away may not realize that an emergency is occurring.

 Lifeguards and other persons trained in rescue learn to recognize a drowning person by watching for these instinctive actions.